 Our offline services, such as logistics services that produce CO2 emissions from trucks for product deliveries, also have an impact on climate change.
 This is why Rakuten is making efforts to reduce our adverse impact on climate change in order to contribute to society without making it bear the environmental burden of our operations.

-Source 100% renewable electricity for Rakuten, Inc. controlled offices, data centers and fulfillment centers by 2025.
+Source 100% renewable electricity for Rakuten Group, Inc. controlled offices, data centers and fulfillment centers by 2025.

-Reduce greenhouse gas emissions of Rakuten, Inc. originated from electricity consumption (Scope 2) to zero by 2025.
+Reduce greenhouse gas emissions of Rakuten Group, Inc. originated from electricity consumption (Scope 2) to zero by 2025.

-In December 2019, Rakuten, Inc. joined the international initiative RE100 which stands for “Renewable Electricity 100%,” an initiative that brings together the world’s most influential businesses who are committed to utilize 100% renewable power by 2050 at the latest.
+In December 2019, Rakuten Group, Inc. joined the international initiative RE100 which stands for “Renewable Electricity 100%,” an initiative that brings together the world’s most influential businesses who are committed to utilize 100% renewable power by 2050 at the latest.

 The company provides many recognizable services in our ecosystem*, notably Rakuten Ichiba and Rakuten Travel.
-By switching to 100% renewable electricity at our offices, data centers and fulfillment centers by 2025, Rakuten, Inc. will provide services that contribute to society while proactively reducing our environmental impact.
+By switching to 100% renewable electricity at our offices, data centers and fulfillment centers by 2025, Rakuten Group, Inc. will provide services that contribute to society while proactively reducing our environmental impact.

 Various approaches for the introduction of renewable electricity are considered by actively involving internal and external stakeholders, notably Rakuten Energy.